murmeli101/Sonic1AutoSplitter/README.md

 LiveSplit autosplitter for Sonic the Hedgehog (Sega Mega Drive / Genesis).

-19 splits total.
+19 splits in total.
 You can name them whatever you want.